General Service-Learning Questions

 Though we do not match or manage partnerships, we are always happy to help connect faculty members and community partners and to help you find community organizations whose needs and focus align with your learning objectives and students’ skills.
 You can schedule a consultation with the Service-Learning Office staff to talk more.
 You might also check out the HandsOn RVA database and our Keep on Partnering page to learn about organizations interested in working with volunteers.

 It is always a good idea to clearly articulate the components of a service-learning partnership in an informal written agreement at the beginning of each semester.
-At this time, however, there is no requirement for all VCU service-learning classes to create such a written agreement [NOTE: For Fall 2020, there is a required COVID-19 notice to community partners that is described in the section below].
+At this time, however, there is no requirement for all VCU service-learning classes to create such a written agreement [NOTE: For the 2020-21 academic year, there is a required COVID-19 notice to community partners that is described in the section below and available here].
 If you would like to draft a service-learning partnership agreement with your community partner, you can adapt one of our sample partnership agreement forms.

 The Service-Learning Office offers a variety of supports for faculty members teaching service-learning classes, including funding opportunities, targeted orientation materials, Service-Learning Teaching Assistants, and access to a network of community-engaged practitioners.
 We share additional support and announce upcoming workshops in our newsletter; you can read past issues or join the mailing list.